Skip to main content

 Settlement paths based on account type:

-• For trust accounts: successor trustee provides trust documents, death certificate, and trust EIN
+• For trust accounts: successor trustee provides the trust document or certification of trust, death certificate, and trust EIN

-• For small estates: a Small Estate Affidavit may be accepted under Illinois law (755 ILCS 5/25-1) for qualifying estates
+• For small estates: a Small Estate Affidavit may be accepted under Illinois law (755 ILCS 5/25-1) -- for decedents dying on or after August 15, 2025 the personal-estate limit is $150,000 (excluding vehicles registered with the Illinois Secretary of State); $100,000 for earlier deaths

 5